TheFocus.AI TheFocus.AI

 SurfaceWhat It IsBest ForUsed In

-Claude.aiWeb and mobile chat interface with artifacts and analysisConversation, quick tasks, phone-based captureCh 01–02
+Claude.aiWeb and mobile chat interface with artifacts and analysisConversation, capture, artifacts, projectsCh 01–04

-Connecting all three surfaces is MCP — the Model Context Protocol, a standard that lets any tool, service, or data source expose itself to Claude through a single interface.
+Connecting every surface is MCP — the Model Context Protocol, a standard that lets any tool, service, or data source expose itself to Claude through a single interface.

 Who This Is For

 Anyone trying to figure out what AI means for how they work.
 You don’t need to be a developer.
 You don’t need to be a CEO.
-The first two chapters are for everyone — hands-on exercises, no code required.
+The first three chapters are for everyone — hands-on exercises, no code, no terminal, nothing to install beyond the Claude app.

 As the course progresses, the material gets more specialized: connecting data, building delegation, running production agents.
 Start wherever you are.
-If you’ve never written a skill, start at Chapter 01.
-If you’re already integrating tools, jump to Chapter 03.
-If you’re building compound systems, go to Chapter 07.
+If you’ve never used Claude seriously, start at Chapter 01.
+If you’re already capturing knowledge and making artifacts, jump to Chapter 04.
+If you’re integrating tools, go to Chapter 05.
+If you’re building compound systems, go to Chapter 09.

 Based on real deployments at bookkeeping firms, construction companies, media analytics, financial services, and Tezlab.
 These aren’t hypothetical patterns.